 And if this is a task you need to carry out often, then you'll be pleased to hear that Rufus is reasonably speedy.
 We created a bootable USB version of the Windows 8 Professional image, for instance, and found the program was around 25% faster than another popular boot drive creator, UNetbootin.

-- Improve Windows To Go support for Windows 10 Creators Update
+- Improve verbosity of the Windows To Go process

 - Other fixes and improvements